Surveying and Mapping Bachelor’s Degree

 Surveyors collect field data and verify its accuracy, map features and contours for land development or roadway projects, and act as translators to interpret engineering design plans in placing line and grade stakes for new construction.

 University of Akron graduates of our B.S.
 Surveying and Mapping program are in high demand.
-They earn a median starting salary of $52,000 and work for surveying and engineering consulting firms, federal, state, and local governments, construction firms, and energy and public utilities companies.
+They work for surveying and engineering consulting firms, federal, state, and local governments, construction firms, and energy and public utilities companies.

 Student spotlight